egarrisxn/devbuild-resume/README.md

 ## Technologies Used

 - **Next.js:** A React framework for building server-side rendered applications.
-- **TailwindCSS:** A utility-first CSS framework for creating custom designs quickly.
+- **Tailwind CSS:** A utility-first CSS framework for creating custom designs quickly.
 - **Material-Tailwind:** A Material Design UI kit for TailwindCSS, providing pre-designed components.
 - **TypeScript:** A statically typed superset of JavaScript for enhanced code maintainability and scalability.